School Visits to the Planetarium

 Guidelines for Attendance:

 The visit to the Planetarium is a school-related event and students should follow the same rules of decorum expected of them during any school day.
 The school should be prepared to provide adequate chaperoning of all student groups.
 Disruptive students should be removed from the presentation so as not to spoil it for other visitors.
-Food or drinks in the Planetarium are prohibited, as is the use of cell phones for texting, etc.
+Food or drinks in the Planetarium are prohibited, as is the use of cell phones, or other electronic devices.

 Choosing your show.